marklogic-community/marklogic-samplestack/appserver/java-spring/README.md

 * `./gradlew dbTest` This command runs the unit tests for server extensions.
 * `./gradlew integrationTest` This command runs the tests that exercise the whole middle and database tier apparatus.

 *To use with Eclipse*

 See project wiki https://github.com/marklogic/marklogic-samplestack/wiki/Getting-Started-in-Eclipse

 ### Endpoints

+Having run either the bootRun or appserver tasks, the shell blocks.
-By default the middle-tier appserver will be running on port 8090
+The middle-tier appserver will be running on port 8090

+You can use the browser application at http://localhost:8090.
+The two valid users are joeUser@marklogic.com/joesPassword and maryAdmin@marklogic.com/marysPassword

+Here are the endpoints supported by the middle tier appserver:

 * GET /v1/session
-* POST /v1/login
+* POST /v1/session
-* GET /v1/logout
+* DELETE /v1/session
 * GET /v1/questions  Get a paginated list of questions (snippet form)
 * GET /v1/questions?q=term&start=20
 * GET /v1/hasVoted?postId=id&contributorId=id